WebHare/platform/whtree/modules/wrd/doc/topics/wrdauth/setup.md

 Optional attributes:
 - cachefields: a space-separated list of WRD fields from the loggedin entity to store in the user info (refreshed at login or session restoration)
 - supportobjectname: reference to a support object to handle logins, eg to override the JavaScript userinfo
+- passwordresetlifetime: how long a password reset link is valid, in minutes. defaults to 3 days

 An example support object:
 ```harescript